 - Having more countries ratify and implement key international agreements such as the Port State Measures Agreement, the International Labour Organization Work in Fishing Convention (C188) and the IMO Cape Town Agreement on crew safety on fishing vessels.

-- The World Trade Organization must agree in 2020 on how to get rid of harmful fisheries subsidies that contribute to overfishing and illegal, unreported and unregulated fishing.
+- The World Trade Organization must agree in 2021 on how to get rid of harmful fisheries subsidies that contribute to overfishing and illegal, unreported and unregulated fishing.
+These negotiations had originally been scheduled to take place in 2020 but were postponed due to the COVID-19 pandemic.

 - Banning transshipments at sea, unless effective and rigorous controls are in place, such as the presence of inspectors or qualified independent fisheries observers on board vessels to monitor activities.